sethm/dmd_core/README.md

 ## Changelog

+0.6.0: Breaking change.
+Refactor DMD a bit to rename the function
+       `read` to `read_word`, and added a `read_byte` function as well.
+Also refactored the CPU mnemonic lookup to be more efficient using a lookup table instead of a HashMap.
+       Lastly, fixed a bug in the DUART that set the wrong delay for one baud rate.

 0.5.0: Non-breaking but major change. `dmd_core` now presents a
        C compatible API to make interacting with C and C++ code easier, without needed to write a full stub library.